Captwalloper/COP5556_Netbeans_Scripts/Readme_Guides/Setup_Project_Configurations.md

     <br>      *Note:* for me it's "rpal/DriverBootstrap.bat" (rpal is a directory in my project folder)
     * **For Other:** set it to the location of RPAL_Driver_Driver.sh instead (see above)
   9. Apply; OK

+##Setup Common_Variables.sh
+  The paths in this shell file must be correct.
+Make sure they are.
+Absolute filepaths may work in a pinch.